Pros And Cons Of Living In Whistler BC

 Whistler’s proximity to the coast means that its climate is milder than you might expect of a mountain town.
 The average January low is minus 5 Degrees C, while the average July high is 24 Degrees C. The average annual precipitation is around 1684 mm, with about 419 mm of this falling as snow.

-Whistler Mountain Inukshuk Pros And Cons Of Living In Whistler Bc Canada
+Whistler Mountain Inukshuk Pros And Cons Of Living In Whistler BC Canada

 Whistler Mountain Inukshuk – Living In Whistler BC